Bathroom Layout Tips

-If you have a generously sized space, a separate toilet compartment is the ultimate in privacy, but it does have drawbacks: Solid walls make the overall room feel smaller, and many people find a toilet closet claustrophobic.
-There are other ways to enhance privacy and comfort.
-Just placing the toilet out of the direct line of sight--off to one side of the doorway or protected by the vanity--can make a "big difference mentally," says Lori Jo Krengel, a certified master kitchen and bath designer in St. Paul.
+If you have a generously sized space, a separate toilet compartment in your bathroom arrangement is the ultimate in privacy, but it does have drawbacks: Solid walls make the overall room feel smaller, and many people find a toilet closet claustrophobic.
+There are other ways to enhance privacy and comfort, including tactics for small bathroom layout ideas.
+Just placing the toilet out of the direct line of sight—off to one side of the doorway or protected by the vanity—can make a "big difference mentally," says Lori Jo Krengel, a certified master kitchen and bath designer in St. Paul.
 One of her favorite options is a privacy panel made of tempered glass, with a sandblasted design that obscures views without blocking light.
 "It's beautiful, and it takes up very little floor space," she says.

 A Vanity Affair

-Every bath needs a sink, but choosing one sink or two deserves some pondering.
+Every bath needs a sink, but choosing between one sink or two for your bathroom arrangement deserves some pondering.
 "Think about how you use the bath," Krengel says.
 "If two people are actually getting ready at the same time, and both need the sink, then two sinks make sense."
-Otherwise, consider having two roomier grooming stations -- with a completely separate makeup vanity -- and just one sink to share for tooth brushing and hand washing.
+Otherwise, consider having two roomier grooming stations—with a completely separate makeup vanity—and just one sink to share for tooth brushing and hand washing.
 "You can tailor the storage to each person's needs and maximize the space if you don't need a second sink," she says.
 Plus, you'll have only one sink to clean.
 Don't forget good vanity lighting.
 Sconces on both sides of the mirror produce less shadow on your face than a single light from above.

 All plumbing on the same wall saves labor and supply expenses.
 With only one sink and a shower, this is a popular and hardworking plan.